If you upload very large images to your website, your website will slow down when those images are viewed by your visitors.

-> As your web page is usually going to have a content area of up to 984px, sizing your ‘large’ images to around 800 px wide should be quite adequate for a normal website.
+When viewed on a desktop, your web page is usually going to have a content area of at least 960px.
+So sizing your ‘large’ images to around 960 px wide should be quite adequate for a normal website.

 Images from digital cameras or from stock photo libraries can be very large, both in dimensions and ‘weight’.
-4,000 px wide is not uncommon, and the file size can be from 2Mb up to 10Mb.
+4,000 px wide is not uncommon, and the file size can be from 4Mb to 10Mb and beyond.

 Clearly these images are far wider than most monitors can display, and the ‘weight’ would cause delays while the large files download.